Mind sport: List of mind sports

+History

+Mind sports have developed as structured competitive disciplines that emphasize intellectual skill, strategy, memory and mental agility rather than physical ability.
+One of the earliest organized multi‑event mind sports competitions was the Mind Sports Olympiad, first held in London in 1997, which brought together dozens of games such as chess, bridge, sudoku, memory and creative thinking under a single competitive framework.

+The concept of uniting mind sports on a global stage continued into the 21st century with the creation of the International Mind Sports Association (IMSA) in 2005, an umbrella organization for federations representing bridge, chess, draughts, go and xiangqi, aimed at promoting international collaboration and potentially establishing a mind‑sports counterpart to the Olympic Games.

+In 2008 and 2012, World Mind Sports Games were organized in Beijing and Lille, bringing together thousands of competitors from more than 90 countries in five major mind sports — bridge, chess, draughts, go and xiangqi — shortly after the Summer Olympics to demonstrate global reach and competitive depth.

 Etymology

 The first major use of the term was as a result of the Mind Sports Olympiad in 1997.
 The phrase had been used prior to this event such as backgammon being described as a mind sport by Tony Buzan in 1996; Tony Buzan was also a co-founder of the Mind Sports Olympiad.
 Bodies such as the World Memory Sports Council use the term retrospectively.

 It is a term that became fixed from games trying to obtain equal status to sports.
 For example, from 2002 British Minister for Sport, Richard Caborn said: ...I believe we should have the same obligation to mental agility as we do to physical agility.
 Mind sports have to form UK national bodies and get together with the government to devise an acceptable amendment to the 1937 Act that clearly differentiates mind sports from parlour board games.

 Many of the games' official bodies which had come together for the Mind Sports Olympiad, formed larger organisations such as the Mind Sports Council and International Mind Sports Association (IMSA).
 With IMSA organising the World Mind Sports Games in Beijing 2008 for contract bridge, chess, go, draughts and xiangqi many other bodies have lobbied for inclusion such as the International Federation of Poker, which won provisional membership at the annual congress of SportAccord in Dubai in 2009.

 The term also includes mental calculation or memory disciplines as presented in International competitions such as the Mental Calculation World Cup (held bi-annually since 2004) and the World Memory Championships (held annually since 1991).